meetbrij/react-typeahead/README.md

-# React TypeAhead Component Demo
+# TypeAhead Component using React and Material UI

-This POC was creating React JS and Material UI.
+This TypeAhead POC was creating React JS and relies on Material UI for styling.
+It has the following features:
+- Single and MultiSelect feature
+- Restricts user from entering special characters
+- Supports keyboard navigation using up and down arrow key
+- Supports maxResult property to set the maximum property on typeahead output
+- Supports startAt property to set the starting point for typeahead search to trigger

 ## Available Scripts